Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Designed for a seated position.

-• Accessible openings – snaps from neckline to the sleeve to provide full exposure as needed.
+• Accessible openings: Snap buttons from the neckline to the sleeve to allow full exposure as needed.
 Soft tape has also been used here for added comfort.

 Trench